 Understanding the value of money goes much further than simply knowing how much things cost.
 It’s about understanding that we can’t just have whatever we want immediately.
 We often have to save up for expensive items.
 It’s also about being able to stick to a budget and prioritise spending.

-Children are growing up in a very consumerist society.
-They can see how the ‘other half’ live online and on the TV all day every day and this can lead to an infatuation with buying and consuming.
+Children are growing up in a very consumerist society, therefore teaching kids about money is vital.
+They can see how the ‘other half’ lives online and on the TV all day every day and this can lead to an infatuation with buying and consuming.
 Let’s face it, we’re all guilty of buying too much and sending more than we need to on material items from time to time.

 What’s the best way to teach kids about money?

-Perhaps the best way to teach children about money is to give them some.
+Now you know why teaching kids about money is important, you’re probably wondering how you should go about it.
+Well, perhaps the best way to teach children about money is to give them some.
 Pocket money is no new thing.
 Parents have been giving their kids small amounts of money on a weekly or monthly basis, for them to spend as they wish (within reason) for decades.
-However, in a close to cashless society, the old traditional way of handing over pocket money can seem a little redundant.
+However, in a close-to-cashless society, the old traditional way of handing over pocket money can seem a little redundant.

 Instead, try out a pocket money app, which allows parents to transfer a weekly or monthly amount to a child, who then manages their cash through an app similar to an online banking app.
-This helps them to practice managing their money this way and they can even use it to pay for things online or with a prepaid debit card.
+If you’re wondering how to teach your child the value of money, this is a great way to do so.
+This helps them to practice managing their money, and they can even use it to pay for things online or with a prepaid debit card.

 Quick Look - top pocket money and money management apps for kids to explore: